mcarosella123/Infix-to-postfix-Calculator/README.md

 Create pull request with appropriate @mention detail | 1 pt Main function prompts user for name of text file containing maze description, and properly opens that text file (or handles an exception if the file does not exist | 1 pt
 Program properly determines size (rows x cols) of the given maze, and utilizes appropriate data structure for storing the maze | 2 pts
-Program properly prints the unsolved maze to screen | 2 pts Program uses stack and backtracking to solve the problem, and makes certain to examine all unexamined paths from a given point until a solution is found | 5 pts
+Program properly prints the unsolved maze to screen, replacing asterisks with dashes | 3 pts Program uses stack and backtracking to solve the problem, and makes certain to examine all unexamined paths from a given point until a solution is found | 4 pts
 Program properly prints the solved maze, with dots indicating the path thru the maze | 4 pts Code style, comments, structure | 3 pts